Columbus Youth Soccer Club rules

 Substitutions – All Programs

 Players being substituted must exit the field of play prior to players coming on the field.
-All players should leave and enter the field at the midfield line.
+Players leaving the field can exit to the nearest sideline and players enter the field at the midfield line.

 For U6 through U10 Recreational Teams: